 How many people die by suicide in each year?

-About 112 people in 2023.
-In other words, about 9.4 for every 100,000 people in Rhode Island.
-The Centers for Disease Control and Prevention explain that suicide can be caused by a range of factors, that exist at the individual, relationship, community, and societal levels.
+There were 105 deaths by suicide in 2024.
+In other words, about 8.9 for every 100,000 people in Rhode Island.
+The Centers for Disease Control and Prevention explain that suicide can be caused by a range of factors, that exist at the individual, relationship, community and societal levels.

 The rate of suicide in Rhode Island has varied over time.
 These changes occur alongside changes in the age and size of the population.
 The risk of suicide varies by age, so analyzing suicides with an age-adjusted rate, which accounts for these factors, provides a clearer understanding of trends over time.